genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/06_testing.md

 Once you have the SESSION_AUTH_TOKEN, keep a copy that you can paste into each request as you make your test call.

-In the example below, we are using postman as the client API.
+In the example below, we are using Postman as the client API.

 ![](/img/test-rs-postman.png)